mrtuxcoder/LANBox/README.md

 PORT=3000
 ```

-`STORAGE_PATH` is the directory used for file listing, uploads, downloads, previews, folder creation, rename, and delete operations.
+`STORAGE_PATH` is the directory used as LANBox's shared storage.

+All connected clients access files and folders from this storage through the LANBox interface.
+Uploads, downloads, previews, folder creation, rename, and delete operations are performed within this directory.

 The directory is created automatically if it does not exist.

-Do not commit personal paths, credentials, or private configuration values.
+> Do not commit personal paths, credentials, or private configuration values.

 ## Installation